Ani7112k/special-giggle/README.md

 # special-giggle
-This is only test subject using firebase authorization (email, pass)
+This is only test subject